gueratomik/gloss3d/index.md

 ### History

 Gloss3D had its first line of code written in October 2012 and is originally inspired by Maxon Cinema4D.
+The current version is 0.5.1, released in January 2022.

 ### Download